 Only the taxable amount of distributions resulting from pre-1974 participation qualifies for capital gain treatment.
 The capital gain amount should be shown in Form 1099-R, box 3.
 If there is an amount in Form 1099-R, box 6 (net unrealized appreciation (NUA)), part of it will also qualify for capital gain treatment.
-Use the NUA Worksheet on this page to figure the capital gain part of NUA if you make the election to include NUA in your taxable income is not taxable until the securities are sold.
-However, you can elect to include NUA in taxable income in the year received.
+Use the NUA Worksheet on this page to figure the capital gain part of NUA if you make the election to include NUA in your taxable income.